Best wireless router

 - Best Wi-Fi router for smart home enthusiasts

 - Choosing the right type of router

 - Features to consider in a Wi-Fi router

 - Our latest router reviews

-A good wireless router is an essential element of tech life, whether you’re building out a smart home or you just want the best experience streaming music and video at home.
-Even those of us fortunate enough to have ethernet drops in every room have devices—smartphones and tablets, for instance—that depend on Wi-Fi to connect to the home network if not the internet.
+A great wireless router is an essential element of tech life, whether you’re building out a smart home or you just want the best experience streaming music and video at home.
+We pick the best models here, because even those of us fortunate enough to have ethernet drops in every room have devices—smartphones and tablets, for instance—that depend on Wi-Fi to connect to the home network if not the internet.

 Twin and sometimes conflicting demands for high performance and ease of use are powering a thriving and rapidly evolving market.
 Innovation is one of the biggest upsides of this dynamic, and confusion its biggest downside.
 Today’s hero could be tomorrow’s has-been, as established brands like Linksys and Netgear try to one-up each other while simultaneously fending off new challengers such as Eero and Luma.
 But it’s those challengers who have innovated the most, starting with Eero, the first manufacturer to bring mesh networking to the consumer router market.

 The home Wi-Fi router market can be divided into two broad categories: traditional routers designed to cover an entire home, sometimes with the aid of wired access points or wireless range extenders, and whole-home Wi-Fi systems that consist of a base station with one or more satellite nodes.
 Our most recent router coverage has focused on the latter, so our initial picks will be in that category.
 We’ll circle back later and make recommendations for traditional routers as well.
 Scroll down a bit and we’ll discuss the features you should look for in a wireless router and explanations of some of the jargon you’ll encounter when you shop for one.